phpearth/docs/_install/windows/xampp.md

   ![XAMPP users](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/users.png "XAMPP users")

-* Once account has administrator priviledges, you can disable the UAC from the Control Panel.
+* Once the account has administrator privileges, you can disable the UAC from the Control Panel.
 Open Control Panel and type *UAC* in the upper right search box.
   Click the *Change User Account Control settings*.
 Drag the slider to *Never notify*: